nathan-websculpt/crowd-fund-v4/README.md

     - "We want to **pay *0x0789*** 0.7 Ether for *'Coding like the wind'*"
 - A Multisig Vault is intended to be safer, since it takes multiple approvals for any funds to transfer
 - These Vaults offer donors a granular view of where their funds ended up

-### 🔗 *CrowdFund.sol* and the *subgraph*
-- Major changes to the contract from [V2](https://github.com/nathan-websculpt/crowd-fund-v2/blob/main/packages/hardhat/contracts/CrowdFund.sol)
-- V2 **structs** replaced by events
-  - which are mapped to Entities that we query from a subgraph later
-  - one-to-many relationships
-    - Fund Runs _> Proposals
-    - Proposals _> Signers/Signatures

 ## 🧐 Before You Start